 The research activities of the Institute of Energy Systems Technology (INES) focus on investigations and development of systems for the sustainable use of energy.
-Ten professors and their staff work in interdisciplinary projects in the far-reaching field of energy systems technology.
+Eleven professors and their staff work in interdisciplinary projects in the far-reaching field of energy systems technology.
 Research and development topics include smart grids, building energy technology, battery technology, photovoltaics, energy economics, and electromobility.

-INES currently spans five research groups:
+INES currently comprises six major research groups:

 - E2G – Advanced Building Technology (Prof. Dr.-Ing.
 Jens Pfafferott)